How to Make Ericaceous Compost

 - Aluminium sulphate

-They also warn that excessive applications aluminium sulphate can have adverse effects.
+They also warn that excessive applications of aluminium sulphate can have adverse effects.

 These sulphur pellets help to acidify the soil and last up to two years.